 Lapis Lazuli

 Lapis Lazuli is one of the most beautiful stones used in crystal healing.
-Although it is used within crystal healing, it is classed as a rock and not a crystal.
-However, it is formed with three different crystal minerals, Lazurite, which gives it stunning blue colouring.
-Calcite, giving it the small white specks; and Pyrite (fools gold), giving it the glamorous gold sparkles.
-Each crystal mineral within Lapis Lazuli enhances its healing benefits making it one of the strongest stones in healing.
+Although it is used in crystal healing, it is classed as a rock, not a crystal.
+However, it is formed with three different crystal minerals, including lazurite, which gives it stunning blue colouring.
+Calcite, giving it the tiny white specks; and Pyrite (fools gold), giving it the glamorous gold sparkles.
+Each crystal mineral within Lapis Lazuli enhances its healing benefits, making it one of the most vital stones for healing.

-Lapis has been used for a wide range of extraordinary artifacts and beliefs over time.
-Heavily used throughout ancient times, beliefs and uses regarding Lapis Lazuli would be recorded in many ancient scriptures, including the Bible.
-Some belief Moses to have engraved the ten commandments onto a Lapis Lazuli tablet.
+Lapis has been used for many extraordinary artefacts and beliefs over time.
+Heavily used throughout ancient times, beliefs and uses regarding Lapis Lazuli would be recorded in many ancient scriptures, including the Bible—some believe Moses to have engraved the Ten Commandments onto a Lapis Lazuli tablet.

-The Egyptians were extremely fond of Lapis Lazuli.
-Mostly used in royal jewelry, the Ancient Egyptians beliefs regarding Lapis included - opening the heart to love, connecting to the night sky, boosting ladies' fertility, and warding off evil spirits.
+The Egyptians were highly fond of Lapis Lazuli.
+Primarily used in royal jewellery, the Ancient Egyptian's beliefs regarding Lapis included - opening the heart to love, connecting to the night sky, boosting ladies' fertility, and warding off evil spirits.
 It was also extremely popular as a powerful aphrodisiac, a must for those in power needing an heir.
 The stone would also be used after death.
-Ancient Egyptians were buried alongside items made from Lapis, believing its blue color was reminiscent of the heavens and symbolised creation and rebirth.
+Ancient Egyptians were buried alongside items made from Lapis, believing its blue colour was reminiscent of the heavens and symbolised creation and rebirth.
 One of the most recognised objects of this time would be the facemask of the Pharaoh Tutankhamun.

 Virgin Mary's blue robes.